Help Center/ ServiceStage/ User Guide/ Using IAM to Grant Access to ServiceStage/ Using IAM Roles or Policies to Grant Access to ServiceStage

 }

-A deny policy must be used in conjunction with other policies to take effect.
-If the permissions assigned to a user contain both "Allow" and "Deny", the "Deny" permissions take precedence over the "Allow" permissions.
+A policy with only "Deny" permissions must be used together with other policies.
+If the permissions granted to an IAM user contain both "Allow" and "Deny", the "Deny" permissions take precedence over the "Allow" permissions.

-After authorization, users in the group can verify their permissions using the console or REST APIs.
+After authorization, you can verify the permissions as the IAM user using the console or REST APIs.

 The following uses the custom policy as an example to describe how to log in to the ServiceStage console to verify that a user is not allowed to create microservice engines.